| Sue Skoglund, EditorValerie Reid, Webmaster

 medical librarians have a stronger grasp of this situation than librarians

+in other types of libraries.
 To colleagues, Sharon echoes the need for

 flexibility.
 She acknowledges that hospital jobs are less predictable than